-11. Compensation philosophy:
+12. Compensation philosophy:

 Typically an organization will consider three factors when designing compensation programs.
 These are the ability for an organization to 1) attract, 2) retain and 3) motivate employees.
 Attracting talent for the BOCC is limited to the local area so salary comparability with other jurisdictions to a certain extent is not relevant.
-Nevertheless, although it cannot be proven, this Commission believes that an equitable and competitive salary will attract a larger number of highly qualified individuals to run for, and be willing to serve in, this and other elected offices.
+Nevertheless, although it cannot be proven, this Salary Commission believes that an equitable and competitive salary will attract a larger number of highly qualified individuals to run for, and be willing to serve in, this and other elected offices.

-RECOMMENDATIONS AND REASONS
+RECOMMENDATIONS AND REASONING

-Although Commissioners' salaries have maintained a close parity with the external market data, this Salary Commission notes that their authorized salaries have not increased since 2009.
-The fact that comparator salaries have not increased leads this Salary Commission to find that other jurisdictions appear not to have adjusted salaries related to the cost of living.
-As a result, Commissioners' salaries for 2012/13 shall be set at the current approved rate of \$90,640 adjusted by the cost of living increase given to Multnomah County non-represented employees for 2012/13.
-Additionally, for 2013/14, that salary rate shall be adjusted by the cost of living increase given to Multnomah County non-represented employees for 2013/14.
+Although Commissioners' salaries have maintained relative parity with the external market data, this Salary Commission notes that only one of the comparator authorized salaries has increased since 2009.
+The fact that most of the comparator salaries have not increased leads this Salary Commission to find that other jurisdictions appear not to have adjusted salaries related to the cost of living.
+In contrast, the Salary Commission has determined that it is appropriate to adjust the salaries of these positions consistent with Multnomah County's annual cost of living adjustments.
+Accordingly, Commissioners' salaries for 2014/15 shall be set at the current approved rate of \$95,316 adjusted by the cost of living increase given to Multnomah County non-represented employees for 2014/15.
+Additionally, for 2015/16, that salary rate shall be adjusted by the cost of living increase given to Multnomah County non-represented employees for 2014/15.